WHO IS ELIGIBLE

 Documentation supporting the Change In Status/Qualifying Event must be submitted with the Enrollment/Change Form.
 Requests made later than 31 days from the date of the event will not be approved (exception: newborn babies and adoptions; requests must be made within 60 days of the birth/placement for adoption).

-Effective date of the change in coverage due to a Change in Status/Qualifying Event: Coverage becomes effective on the first of the month following the date the paperwork and documentation is received and approved by Employee Benefit Services.
+Effective date of the change in coverage due to a Change in Status/Qualifying Event: Coverage becomes effective on the first of the month following the date the paperwork and documentation is received and approved by the Employee Benefit Services Section.
 (Exception: The only qualifying event changes that will be made retroactive are: birth*, adoption or foster care placement.)

-* Your newborn child is not automatically enrolled by your employer or group health plan.
-You must add your newborn dependent through Employee Benefit Services within 60 days, even if your current coverage includes Employee and Children, or Employee and Family coverage.
+*Your newborn child is not automatically enrolled by the County or group health plan.
+You must add your newborn dependent through the Employee Benefit Services Section within 60 days, even if your current coverage includes Employee and Children, or Employee and Family coverage.

-Open Enrollment is a period of time, determined by the County, during which you are allowed to make changes to your pretax benefits (health, dental, vision and Flexible Spending Accounts) and after-tax prepaid legal plan for the following plan year.
+Open Enrollment is a period of time, determined by the County, during which you are allowed to make changes to your pretax benefits (health, dental, vision, and Flexible Spending Accounts (Health Savings Accounts contributions can be changed at any time during the year) and after-tax prepaid legal plan, personal income protection plans and life insurance, for the following plan year.
 Annual pretax elections are irrevocable unless experiencing a qualifying event.
-All benefit eligible employees are required to reenroll each year during open enrollment.
-The County’s Open Enrollment for pretax benefits is held annually during the last quarter of the calendar year to allow eligible employees to:
+All benefit-eligible employees are required to reenroll each year during open enrollment.
+The County’s Open Enrollment for pretax and specified after-tax benefits is held annually during the last quarter of the calendar year to allow eligible employees to:

-- enroll in or disenroll from health, dental, vision or legal plan coverage
+- enroll in or disenroll from health, dental, and/or vision

-- start, stop or change deductions to a Section 125 Flexible Spending Account (Medical Expense or Dependent Day Care)
+- start, stop or change deductions to a Section 125 Flexible Spending Account (Health Care or Dependent Day Care)

-Note: If planning on retiring in 2014, the elections made during open enrollment or through a change in status, will be the only plans available for retiree continuation of coverage.
+Note: If planning on retiring in 2015, the elections made during open enrollment, or through a change in status prior to retirement for health, dental and vision, will be the only plans available for retiree continuation of coverage.
 Retirees cannot elect or enroll in health, dental or vision coverage if not enrolled as an active employee at the time of retirement.

 No other after-tax County benefits are subject to Open Enrollment restrictions.
 Other benefits can be elected or changed at any time during the year.
 Changes made during Open Enrollment go into effect the following January 1.